Copyright (c) 2007 THE THRASH METAL GUIDE

 A noteworthy thrash metal band from Russia who, unlike the majority of the Russian bands who appeared at around the same time (Aspid, Koma, Valkyria, Mafia, Mortifer), didn't change radically their sound, or split up after just one album.
 Their first two releases were energetic, but not very skillful, Bay Area-influenced thrashers, maybe longer for the style, graced by cool melodic leads.

 "Infinite Pain" comes as a pleasant surprise, showing the band in a new light, with better musicianship displayed.
 "Bloody Rain" comes with smashing intense technical riffs to show that this will be a different affair.
-Among the stylish delivery not very convincing mellow tracks can still be found ("Don't Die"), although this is nicely compensated by the better moments.
-The guitars lose their technical edge here and there going into straight speed/thrashing, and the jolly joke song at the end "Beer Passion" could have been more convincing, but this effort showed the band in another better light, staying true to the classic patterns, with no hesitations towards the trends of the time.
+Among the stylish delivery not very convincing mellow tracks can still be found ("Don't Die") although this situation s is nicely compensated by the better moments.
+The guitars lose their technical edge here and there going into straight speed/thrashing, and the jolly joke song at the end "Beer Passion" could have been more convincing, but this effort showed the band in another better light, staying true to the classic patterns with no hesitations towards the trends of the time.

 It was interesting to see how long the guys would hold against the fashion of the day.
-"Calling Eternity" still sounded pretty classic for most of the time, and was even better (depending on the taste, of course): well executed technical thrash, which would remind you of Equinox, Voivod, and even a more accessible Mekong Delta.
+"Calling Eternity" still sounded pretty classic for most of the time, and was even better (depending on the taste, of course): well executed technical thrash which would remind you of Equinox, Voivod, and even a more accessible Mekong Delta.
 The guitar sound is thicker and heavier, but the fast sections have been reduced to a minimum, and there are two cool melodic instrumentals: one balladic with a good acoustic Latino guitar, accompanied by a sax; the other being a bit faster with nice leads, among other melodic, but interesting passages, scattered throughout the other tracks.
 The lack of many sharp guitars and the numerous more abstract moments might let the regular thrash metal fan down, but still more hard-hitting sections could be found.
 Seemingly having reached their creative peak, the band members scattered around the music field into bands with no relation to thrash.

 Black Force (Chernaya Sila) Full-length, 1988